 Context of Gibraltar

-Gibraltar ( jih-BRAWL-tər, Spanish: [xiβɾalˈtaɾ]) is a British Overseas Territory and city located at the southern tip of the Iberian Peninsula.
-It has an area of 6.7 km2 (2.6 sq mi) and is bordered to the north by Spain.
-The landscape is dominated by the Rock of Gibraltar, at the foot of which is a densely populated town area, home to over 32,000 people, primarily Gibraltarians.
+Gibraltar ( jih-BRAWL-tər, Spanish: [xiβɾalˈtaɾ]) is a British Overseas Territory and city located at the southern tip of the Iberian Peninsula, on the Bay of Gibraltar, near the exit of the Mediterranean Sea into the Atlantic Ocean (Strait of Gibraltar).
+It has an area of 6.8 km2 (2.6 sq mi) and is bordered to the north by Spain (Campo de Gibraltar).
+The landscape is dominated by the Rock of Gibraltar, at the foot of which is a densely populated town area.
+Gibraltar is home to some 34,003 people, primarily Gibraltarians.

-Gibraltar ( jih-BRAWL-tər, Spanish: [xiβɾalˈtaɾ]) is a British Overseas Territory and city located at the southern tip of the Iberian Peninsula.
-It has an area of 6.7 km2 (2.6 sq mi) and is bordered to the north by Spain.
-The landscape is dominated by the Rock of Gibraltar, at the foot of which is a densely populated town area, home to over 32,000 people, primarily Gibraltarians.
+Gibraltar ( jih-BRAWL-tər, Spanish: [xiβɾalˈtaɾ]) is a British Overseas Territory and city located at the southern tip of the Iberian Peninsula, on the Bay of Gibraltar, near the exit of the Mediterranean Sea into the Atlantic Ocean (Strait of Gibraltar).
+It has an area of 6.8 km2 (2.6 sq mi) and is bordered to the north by Spain (Campo de Gibraltar).
+The landscape is dominated by the Rock of Gibraltar, at the foot of which is a densely populated town area.
+Gibraltar is home to some 34,003 people, primarily Gibraltarians.

-In 1704, Anglo-Dutch forces captured Gibraltar from Spain during the War of the Spanish Succession.
-The territory was ceded to Great Britain in perpetuity under the Treaty of Utrecht in 1713.
-It became an important base for the Royal Navy, particularly during the Napoleonic Wars and World War II, as it controlled the narrow entrance and exit to the Mediterranean Sea, the Strait of Gibraltar, which is only 14.3 km (8.9 mi) wide.
-This choke point remains strategically important, with half the world's seaborne trade passing through it.
-Gibraltar's economy is based largely on tourism, online gambling, financial services, and bunkering.
+Gibraltar was founded as a permanent watchtower by the Almohads in 1160.
+It switched control between the Nasrids, Castilians and Marinids in the Late Middle Ages, acquiring larger strategic clout upon the destruction of nearby Algeciras c.
+1375.
+It became again part of the Crown of Castile in 1462.
+In 1704, Anglo-Dutch forces captured Gibraltar from Spain during the War of the Spanish Succession, and it was ceded to Great Britain in perpetuity under the Treaty of Utrecht in 1713.
+It became an important base for the Royal Navy, particularly during the Napoleonic Wars and World War II, as it controlled the narrow entrance and exit to the Mediterranean Sea, the Strait of Gibraltar, with half the world's seaborne trade passing through it.

-Since Brexit, Gibraltar is not a member of the European Union but negotiations are underway to have it participate in the Schengen Agreement to facilitate border movements between Gibraltar and Spain.
+Gibraltar's economy rests on financial services, e-gaming, tourism and the port.
+With one of the world's lowest unemployment rates, the largest part of the labour force are resident in Spain or non-Gibraltarians, especially in the private sector.
+Since Brexit, Gibraltar is not a member of the European Union, but negotiations are under way to have it participate in the Schengen Agreement to facilitate border movements between Gibraltar and Spain.
 As of March 2023, talks seem deadlocked.

 More about Gibraltar